Ron Streck

-Career
+Early life and amateur career

-Streck was born in Tulsa, Oklahoma.
-His father started him playing golf at age 3.
-He attended the University of Tulsa from 1973 to 1976, and was twice an All-American.
-He turned pro in 1976.
+In 1954, Streck was born in Tulsa, Oklahoma.
+His father started him playing golf at the age of 31/2.
+Streck attended the University of Tulsa from 1973 to 1976, and was twice an All-American.

+Professional career

+In 1976, Streck turned pro.
+In 1978, he won his first PGA Tour tournament, the San Antonio Texas Open.

 Streck had several notable "firsts" in the annals of professional golf, earning him the nickname "Milestone Man".
-He was the first PGA player to play with Metalwoods.
+He was the first PGA Tour player to play with Metalwoods.
 He was the first PGA player to win with Metalwoods (at the 1981 Michelob-Houston Open).
 With his victory in 2005 at the Commerce Bank Championship, he became the first player to win events on all three U.S.-based men's professional Tours (PGA, Nationwide, and Champions).

-In addition, he won in Morocco in 1983 in a tournament that was later on the European Tour.
+In addition, Streck won in the 1983 Hassan II Golf Trophy in Morocco.
+The tournament was later incorporated into the European Tour.

+Personal life

+Streck is married with three children and lives in Tulsa, Oklahoma.

+Awards and honors

 In 1997, Streck was inducted into the University of Tulsa Athletics Hall of Fame.
-He is married with three children and lives in Tulsa, Oklahoma.